rbhushans/garden/README.md

 ## Contributing

-Constributions to the codebase are always welcome!
+Contributions to the codebase are always welcome!
 See bugs.md for any open issues or improvements I've identified.
 If you would like to add a new theme to the extension, feel free to submit a PR.

 ## Artists